 The Company has not yet established an ongoing source of revenue sufficient to cover its operating costs.
-The Company had 33,981,000 unrestricted cash on March 31, 2023.
-On April 4, 2023, the Company raised 4,000,000 in a private placement (see "Note 10 - Subsequent Events" in the footnotes accompanying the financial statements contained in this report).
+The Company had \$32,419,000 unrestricted cash on June 30, 2023.
 The Company believes it has sufficient cash to maintain planned operations for more than the next 12 months.

 We have focused our efforts on research and development activities, including through collaborations with suitable partners.
-We have been profitable on a quarterly basis, but have never been profitable on an annual basis.
+We have been profitable on a quarterly basis but have never been profitable on an annual basis.
 We have no products approved for sale and have incurred operating losses and negative operating cash flows on an annual basis since inception.

 The Company's interim consolidated financial statements are prepared using generally accepted accounting principles in the United States of America applicable to a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 Historically, public and private equity offerings have been our principal source of liquidity.

 The Company is party to the At-The-Market Offering Agreement, dated July 1, 2020 ("ATM Agreement") with H.C.
 Wainwright & Co., LLC ("Wainwright"), pursuant to which the Company may issue and sell over time and from time to time, to or through Wainwright, up to \$10,000,000 of shares of the Company's common stock.
 During January 2021, the Company sold 1,030,000 shares of its common stock pursuant to the ATM Agreement for net proceeds of approximately \$2,072,000.
-There were no sales under the ATM Agreement during the three months ended March 31, 2023.
+There were no sales under the ATM Agreement during the six months ended June 30, 2023.

-On April 4, 2023, the Company entered into a Securities Purchase Agreement with two accredited investors (the "Purchasers") whereby the Purchasers agreed to purchase a total of 2,030,458 shares of unregistered common stock at a price of \$1.97 per share for a total purchase price of \$4,000,000 in two equal \$2,000,000 investments.
+On April 4, 2023, the Company entered into a Securities Purchase Agreement with two accredited investors (the "Purchasers") pursuant to which the Purchasers purchased a total of 2,030,458 shares of common stock at a price of \$1.97 per share for a total purchase price of \$4,000,000 in two equal \$2,000,000 investments in an unregistered offering exempt from registration pursuant to Section 4(a)(2) of the Securities Act of 1933 and Rule 506(b) promulgated thereunder.